-AHOT 5237 Advanced Clinical Reasoning for Fieldwork (2:2:0) Prerequisites: AHOT 5105 This course will prepare students for their level II fieldwork rotations and will require students to utilize advanced clinical reasoning skills.
+AHOT 5237 Advanced Clinical Reasoning for Fieldwork (2:2:0) This course will prepare students for their level II fieldwork rotations and will require students to utilize advanced clinical reasoning skills.
 This course will address the shift from classroom to clinic, supervision, dealing with fieldwork related problems, preparing for the national certification exam, and planning a continuing education workshop.
 Clinical reasoning will focus on procedural, interactive, conditional, ethical and pragmatic reasoning.
+Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, synthesis, and evaluation.

-AHOT 5309 Applying Neuroanatomy in Occupational Therapy (3:3:0) Prerequisite: AHOT 5500 A study of the structure and function of the human nervous system.
+AHOT 5309 Applying Neuroanatomy in Occupational Therapy (3:3:0) A study of the structure and function of the human nervous system.
 Discussion of neurological diagnoses and theories for treatment.
-Application of those concepts to occupational therapy is made with concept and case maps, which fosters clinical reasoning.
+Student levels of learning in this course focus on knowledge/comprehension, and application.

-AHOT 5310 Theory and Foundations of Occupational Therapy (3:3:0) Prerequisite: AHOT 5111 Study of the philosophical, theoretical, and professional concepts that are foundational to occupational therapy as well as the study of occupation-based theories, frame of references, and treatment approaches.
-Develops students' theoretical reasoning.
+AHOT 5310 Theory and Foundations of Occupational Therapy (3:3:0) This course examines the philosophical, theoretical, and professional concepts that are foundational to occupational therapy.
+Students learn and apply several occupation-based theories, frames of references, and treatment approaches utilized in occupational therapy practice.
+Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, synthesis, and evaluation.